mlibrary/search/README.md

 ## Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
-This will explain why you see a lack of configuration.
+This will explain why you are seeing a lack of configuration.